kovenant/yii2-seo-components/README.md

 Add SeoModelBehavior to your model

-{id}, {category_id} and {alias} will be replaced to attribute value of current model with such name
+{id}, {category_id} and {alias} will be replaced by the value of the attributes of the current model, that have such names

-{category.alias} will be replaced to relation's value of attribute
+{category.alias} will be replaced by relation's value an attribute

 ````php
     /**